-The American Rescue Plan Act of 2021, the latest round of federal COVID-19 relief funding, includes more than $10 billion in new funding for agriculture.
+The American Rescue Plan Act of 2021 includes more than $10 billion in COVID relief funding for agriculture.
 The allocation includes grant and loan funding; food and agricultural commodity purchasing funding; and financial and educational assistance for socially disadvantaged farmers and ranchers.

-USDA’s new relief initiative, announced March 24, 2021, is known USDA Pandemic Assistance for Producers.
-In addition to more CFAP funding (see below) and funding for existing programs, it includes $6 billion in new assistance.
+USDA’s current relief initiative, announced March 24, 2021, is known as USDA Pandemic Assistance for Producers.

-The American Rescue Plan Act also specifically includes debt relief for socially disadvantaged producers.
-USDA’s overview of this relief, including steps that borrowers can take now, can be found here.
+The American Rescue Plan Act specifically includes debt relief for socially disadvantaged producers.
+USDA’s overview of this relief can be found here.

 Farmers to Food Banks

-Seeking a way to help farmers and needy families during the COVID-19 pandemic, the South Carolina Department of Agriculture and SC Advocates for Agriculture teamed up to create the Farmers to Food Banks program in June 2020.
+Seeking a way to help farmers and the South Carolina community during the COVID-19 pandemic, the South Carolina Department of Agriculture and SC Advocates for Agriculture teamed up to create the Farmers to Food Banks program in June 2020.

 Using money donated by generous companies and individuals, this program granted funding to nine distributors (selected by a review committee) to buy produce from South Carolina farmers and create food boxes to donate to Feeding America food banks.

-Through three rounds of funding, Farmers to Food Banks has supported 33 farms and distributed 20,959 boxes of fresh fruits and vegetables to needy families.
+Through three rounds of funding, Farmers to Food Banks has supported 33 farms and distributed 20,959 boxes of fresh fruits and vegetables to families in need.
 SCDA may consider additional rounds of fundraising and distribution.